 I think it is also important to note that a baby may also be deeply affected by a traumatic birth and possible lack of connection with it’s mother.
 Babies need eye contact, physical touch and skin to skin to help them start to trust the world and to feel safe.
 Babies need their parents to help them navigate and understand the world.
 Without this it is confusing and overwhelming, activating a babies fear state with consequences for sleeping and eating patterns and if repeatedly experienced, their brain development.
 Babies need to feel attached, loved and accepted and in the case of a traumatic birth this is even more of the case.
 The baby may too suffer from the aftermath of stress during the birth process and be sensitive to his environment, touch or interaction.
 This in turn may make a mother feel she is doing something “wrong” and create a cycle of mis communication and detachment rather than nurture and love.

 I think any baby massage instructor working with women who have suffered from a traumatic birth would benefit from learning more about how to support them and equally that learning to teach baby massage and nurturing touch is a practical tool that helps mothers connect directly from the heart rather than the head and which can help practically activate bonding rather than thinking about it or willing it to happen.

 I have seen the power of oxytocin through touch and it is a great healer.
 Bonding is so important and can start at any time.
 It’s never too late to learn and put it into practice with nurturing touch.

-To find out more about our online and inperson baby massage training, click here
+To find out more about our online and inperson baby massage training and to train with us, click here